Head & Heart Program

 Am I eligible to apply for Head and Heart?

 The Fellowship is open to undergraduates currently enrolled at Western who identify as Indigenous from Turtle Island (First Nation, Métis, Inuit) and demonstrate an interest in research.
-Students should be entering year 3, 4, or 5 in September 2024.
+You may apply if you are in your second or third year of a four year undergraduate program at the time of application.
 Students from all faculties are invited to apply; you do not need to be part of a research-intensive program nor do you need to have any previous research experience.

 What is the value of this research award?